-5.3.5 Participation Payment Calculation
+4.3.5 Participation Payment Calculation

-Participation payments were the product of the Monthly Adjusted Performance Factor (MAPF), the nomination amount, and the BPP.
+Participation payments are the product of the Monthly Adjusted Performance Factor (MAPF), the nomination amount, and the BPP.
 Calculation of the MAPF is outlined below.
+The payment calculation changed in the 2018 rules update as follows: